notjames/jimconn-shell/projects/covid/README.md

 # About the project
 I am not a statistician.
 I am a software developer.
-One of the reasons I want this to be publically available is so that my work is reviewed and approvied.
+One of the reasons I want this to be publically available is so that my work is reviewed and approved.
 If there mistakes, please let me know so I can fix them.
 I'm seeking review for code and method.